 The U.S. Food and Drug Administration (FDA) approved the Pfizer-BioNTech vaccine for emergency use authorization (EUA) on December 11, 2020.
 It’s considered safe for people 16 years or older.
 Then, six days later, the FDA granted emergency use authorization (EUA) to the Modena vaccine.
 The FDA has not yet approved vaccines by AstraZeneca and Janssen because these two vaccines are still in phase 3 of their clinical trials.

 The Little-Known Challenges of Vaccines

 While the logistics of distribution are daunting, one of the biggest challenges in distributing the vaccine is something few people are aware of at the moment: ensuring the efficacy of the vaccine through temperature control.
 The Pfizer vaccine, for example, will require ultra low-temperature freezers because it will have to be stored at minus 70 degrees Celsius.
-This means that it will have to be stored at a temperature that’s colder than Antarctica to be effective.
+This means that it will have to be stored and transported at a temperature that’s colder than Antarctica to be effective.
+Cold Jet experts in Dry Ice Sydney advise us that this vaccine’s transportation and distribution was an issue for the authorities.
+They have since found that the most effective and economical way to transport the vaccine is with specialty dry ice boxes.
 The Moderna vaccine, by comparison, will only have to be stored at minus 70 degrees Celsius.
 Consequently, it can be stored at a temperature of a regular refrigerator.

 Distribution of the Vaccine